cellebrite-labs/ida_kcpp/README.md

 # Meta

-Authored by Uriel Malin and Ievgen Solodovnykov of Cellebrite Labs.
+Authored by Uriel Malin, Ievgen Solodovnykov and Omer Porzecanski of Cellebrite Labs.
-Developed and tested for IDA8.0 on macOS with python 3.10.2
+Developed and tested for IDA8.3 on macOS with python 3.10.2